ipa320/seneka_deployment_unit/README.md

 SENEKA_DEPLOYMENT_UNIT
 ======================

-This repository contains source code for the deployment units developed at Fraunhofer IPA in the SENEKA project.
+This repository contains source code for the UGV Quanjo developed at Fraunhofer IPA in the SENEKA project.
-The package is made to work with ros groovy and gazebo version 1.5
+It was developed by Matthias Nösner (matthiasnoesner@viphibian.com).

-The seneka project uses the cob_fiducial package for marker detection.
+The repository is made to work with ros groovy and gazebo version 1.5 The seneka project uses the cob_fiducial package for marker detection.
 A documentation of cob_fiducials can be found here http://wiki.ros.org/cob_fiducials

 ----------------------------------------------------------------------